 The table below presents disaggregated revenues from contracts with customers by geography and offerings for each of our business segments.
-The Group believes that this disaggregation best depicts how the nature, amount, timing and uncertainty of our revenues and cash flows are affected by industry, market and other economic factors.
+The group believes that this disaggregation best depicts how the nature, amount, timing and uncertainty of our revenues and cash flows are affected by industry, market and other economic factors.

-For the three months ended June 30, 2020 and June 30, 2019
+Three months ended June 30, 2020 and June 30, 2019